jcerise/glaive/README.md

 - Camera
 - FOV
 - User Interface
+- Items, inventory
+- Equipment
+- Item rarities with affixes and prefixes

 Upcoming features:
 - Actual gameplay (proper map generation, enemies, combat, enemy pathfinding)
-- Items, inventory
-- Equipment
 - Ranged combat
 - Spell casting
 - Saving and loading
 - Multi-layer dungeons
-- AI systems (possibly djikstra maps?)
+- AI systems (possibly djikstra maps? behavior trees?)

 ### AI NOTICE
-This is 100% brain coded, AI code generation is not used on this project
+This is 100% brain coded, AI code generation is not used on this project.
+AI assitance is used for bug fixing in some areas.